ajay891/rate-limiter/README.md

 ![Screenshot](junit-test-automation.png) <!-- .element height="100%" width="100%" -->

 ## How to Plug-it ?
-Below code sample & comments provide idea about how *rate-limit-1.0.jar* can be used in other projects
+Below code comments & sample code explains how to integrate *rate-limit-1.0.jar* with other projects
 ```sh

 // Register rate-limit for an APIid